Kubernetes version

 - deprecated/alpha apis might have been removed from the cluster ⚡

-In particular, when using your own custom or stable official api resources - where exceeding the range will have little impact.
+In particular, when using stable (or your own custom) api resources, exceeding the range will have little impact.

-If you are targeting deprecated/alpha apis on the other hand, then you should pick a target version in sync with your cluster.
-Note that alpha apis may vanish or change significantly in a single release, and is not covered by any guarantees.
+If you are targeting deprecated/alpha apis on the other hand, then you should pick a target version in sync with your cluster, as alpha apis may vanish or change significantly in a single release, and is not covered by any guarantees.

 Outside The Range#